budik21/fapi-docs/docs/api-guide/objects-business/match/player-rating.md

 To retrieve the **current rating**, read the attributes directly within the `playerRating` object.
 See the [query example](#live-and-final-rating) for this approach.

-To track the **rating progression** minute-by-minute, read the `playerRating.ratingHistory` object.
+To track the **player's rating progression** minute-by-minute, read the `playerRating.ratingHistory` object.
 In addition to the rating and bonus values, this object includes a [timeFrame](../../objects-common/time-frame) object to identify the specific match minute associated with the data.
 See the [query example](#rating-history) for this approach.

 ### Events triggering rating recalculation
 A player's rating is calculated at least once during each minute the player spends on the pitch (the responsible metric is `MATCH_MINUTES_PLAYED_LIVE`).
 In some cases, the rating is recalculated immediately after an event occurs.